crawl/qw/README.md

 ## Running on a WebTiles server
 Please don't run qw on an official server unless you have permission from the server admin.
 Misconfigured (or even well-configured) bots can eat up server CPU from actual players.
-If you do have permission to run qw on an official server please add the name of the account that you are using for qw to the Sequell "bot" nick with `!nick bot <accountname>` so that games on the account can be easily filtered out of queries.
+If you do have permission from your server admin, server please add the name of the account that you are using for qw to the Sequell "bot" nick with `!nick bot <accountname>` so that games on the account can be easily filtered out of queries.
 Also, please don't run qw on the same account that you use for your own personal games.

+Steps:
 * In a text editor, open the `qw.rc` file from this repo.
 * In the *Interface* section, on the lines with `: DELAYED = false` and `:
   AUTO_START = false`, change `false` to `true`
 * At the end of the contents of `qw.rc`, put the contents of the `qw.lua` file from this repository.
 Note that first line of `qw.lua` with `{` and the last line with `}` must also be included, otherwise the Lua code won't execute.
-* Copy the final contents of your modified `qw.rc` file.
+* Copy the full contents of your modified `qw.rc` file.
 It's wise to also save this to a new file for ease of future modifications.
 * Go to your WebTiles server lobby.
 * Click the "(edit rc)" link for DCSS trunk, paste the contents of the modified